-Albums: Lawn Boy, Stash, Hampton Comes Alive, At the Roxy, Live Phish 01, Live Phish 04, Live Phish 07, Live Phish 09, Live Phish 12, Live Phish 18, Live Phish 20, Walnut Creek, Hampton/Winston-Salem '97, Live In Utica, The Clifford Ball, Niagara Falls, Ventura, Chicago '94, Live Phish Downloads 6-20-1995
+Albums: Stash, Lawn Boy, At the Roxy, Hampton Comes Alive, Live Phish 01, Live Phish 04, Live Phish 07, Live Phish 09, Live Phish 12, Live Phish 18, Live Phish 20, Walnut Creek, Hampton/Winston-Salem '97, Live In Utica, Niagara Falls, Ventura, Chicago '94, The Clifford Ball, Live Phish Downloads 6-20-1995

-Last Update: 2015-10-02
+Last Update: 2016-02-18

-Since entering Phish's repertoire in 1989, “Split Open and Melt” (“SOAM”) has thrilled fans with its ferocious jams.
-“SOAM’s” complex improv segment is notorious for its time signature, which involves three sections of eight eighth-notes and then a fourth section with nine eighth-notes in a steady pulse (listen to Fishman’s hi-hat).
-This tune – now an integral jam tune often used to close first sets – first debuted in early 1989.
-The Lawn Boy version has curious origins: the band actually recorded “SOAM” and “Bathtub Gin” with the money and studio time they won at the 4/21 and 4/22/89 “Rock Rumble” in Burlington, a local battle-of-the-bands-style competition.
+Since entering Phish's repertoire in early 1989, “Split Open and Melt” (“SOAM”) has thrilled fans with its ferocious jams.
+“SOAM’s” complex improv segment is legendary for its time signature, which involves three sections of eight eighth-notes, and then a fourth section with nine eighth-notes in a steady pulse – listen to Fishman’s hi-hat.
+An excellent live tune, even the studio Lawn Boy version is remarkable: the band recorded both it and “Bathtub Gin” with the money and studio time that they won at the 4/21 and 4/22/89 “Rock Rumble” in Burlington, a local battle-of-the-bands-style competition.
 The Lawn Boy “SOAM” is also the first track on a Phish album to feature musicians outside of the band, namely, Joey Sommerville on trumpet, Russell Remington on tenor sax, Christine Lynch on vocals, and Dave “The Truth” Grippo on alto sax.

-It was not uncommon for horn players to sit in on “SOAM” during its early years, as Trey was especially proud of the horn charts he wrote for the song.
-Check out the notorious 10/20/89 version, the first to include horns.
-During the intro, Russ Remington and Dave Grippo’s lights went out, preventing them from reading the music.
-Not to have the first horn-augmented version of his pet project be ruined, Trey stopped the tune and then started it over again.
-For their July 1991 tour, Phish performed a number of strong versions of “SOAM,” playing on its strengths as a horn tune while they had the Giant Country Horns on the road with them.
+In its earliest incarnations, brass players would sit-in on “SOAM” and create some stunning music.
+Trey was purportedly quite proud of the horn charts that he wrote for the song.
+Check out the 10/20/89 version, for example, which was the first to include horns.
+During its intro, Russ Remington and Dave Grippo’s lights went out, preventing them from reading the music.
+Not wanting the first horn-augmented “SOAM” to be ruined, Trey stopped the tune and then started it over again.
+For their July 1991 tour, Phish performed a number of strong versions of “SOAM,” exploiting its strengths as a horn tune while they had the Giant Country Horns on the road with them.

-“SOAM” has split open and melted the minds of fans on many occasions.
-Exciting, notable versions include: 4/15/89 and 10/22/89 (both with drum solos), 11/30/89 Boston (heavy “Dave’s Energy Guide” teasing); 12/30/92 Springfield; 4/21/93 Columbus (the “Demand” version); 5/13/94 Tempe; 12/7/95 Niagra Falls ("In-A-Gadda-Da-Vida" tease); 12/28/95 Worcester; 7/23/97 Atlanta; 8/2/97 The Gorge; 8/10/97 Deer Creek (King Crimson’s “Larks Tongues in Aspic (Part II)”); 7/15/99 Holmdel (strong improvisation, with “Kung”); 12/31/99 Big Cypress; 7/22/03 Deer Creek (opening the second set, melting into “Free”); and 8/15/04 Coventry.
+Other exciting, notable versions of “SOAM”include: 4/15/89 and 10/22/89 (both with drum solos), 11/30/89 Boston (heavy “Dave’s Energy Guide” teasing); 12/30/92 Springfield; 4/21/93 Columbus (the “Demand” version); 5/13/94 Tempe; 12/7/95 Niagara Falls ("In-A-Gadda-Da-Vida" tease); 12/28/95 Worcester; 7/23/97 Atlanta; 8/2/97 The Gorge; 8/10/97 Deer Creek (King Crimson’s “Larks Tongues in Aspic (Part II)”); 7/15/99 Holmdel (strong improvisation, with “Kung”); 12/31/99 Big Cypress; 7/22/03 Deer Creek (opening the second set, melting into “Free”); and 8/15/04 Coventry.
 Although most versions since Phish returned to the stage in 2009 are unremarkable, the 6/25/10 version from Camden showed flashes of the song's past brilliance.
 Also, the version on 10/20/10 in Utica, though not itself all that remarkable, sandwiched an amazing version of "Have Mercy" and a decent "Piper" (with a "Birds of a Feather" jam).
 Nevertheless, "SOAM" continues to be a strong tune in Phish’s repertoire.
 For an even more extensive examination great “SOAM” versions, please visit its jam chart.